marcelarie/nu-alias-converter/README.md

 - [x] Add `.alias_ignore` file to skip certain aliases during conversion
   - [x] Ignore aliases by name
   - [x] Ignore aliases by command
+  - [x] Check for .alias_ignore in the current directory
+  - [ ] Check for .alias_ignore in nu config directory
 - [x] Handle cases when no aliases are found in the file
 - [x] Handle empty files